orbs-network/orbs-spec/behaviors/services/consensus-algo.md

 * Note: If the consensus algorithm relies on a single committee for both, call `ConsensusContext.RequestValidationCommittee` only based on the Results block random seed.

 #### Verify the block proof
+* Verify that the block hash in the proof matches the block.
 * Verify the block proof based on the committee members.
 * If all valid, update the consensus algorithm about the block commit (with block height and consensus dependent data).